Fatima Sana Shaikh

 Fatima Sana Shaikh (born 11 January 1992) is an Indian actress, who works in Hindi films.
 Shaikh started her career as a child artist in such films as Chachi 420 (1997) and One 2 Ka 4 (2001).
-In 2016, she portrayed wrestler Geeta Phogat in the top-grossing sports film Dangal.
+In 2016, she portrayed wrestler Geeta Phogat in the biopic Dangal, which went on to become the highest-grossing Hindi film of all time.
 She has since starred in the streaming projects Ludo (2020), Ajeeb Daastaans (2021) and Modern Love Mumbai (2022), and portrayed Indira Gandhi in the biographical drama Sam Bahadur (2023).
 For her performance in Dhak Dhak (2023), she was nominated for the Filmfare Critics Award for Best Actress.

 Early life

-Shaikh was born on 11 January 1992, and brought up in Mumbai.
+Shaikh was born on 11 January 1992 in Hyderabad, Andhra Pradesh, and brought up in Mumbai.
 Her father Vipin Sharma, is a Hindu from Jammu and her mother Raj Tabassum, is a Muslim from Srinagar.
 Shaikh identifies as an atheist.
+She also has an older brother named Shaanib Sharma.
 She had gained experience in photography prior to becoming an actress.

 Fatima has opened up about her personal experiences of living with epilepsy to help raise awareness of the neurological condition.